Skip to main content

-The U.S. International Trade Commission (USITC) today determined that terminating the suspended antidumping duty investigation on uranium from Russia would be likely to lead to continuation or recurrence of material injury within a reasonably foreseeable time.
+The U.S. International Trade Commission (USITC) today determined that revoking the existing antidumping duty order on tapered roller bearings from China would be likely to lead to continuation or recurrence of material injury within a reasonably foreseeable time.

-Vice Chairman Irving A. Williamson and Commissioners Daniel R. Pearson, Shara L. Aranoff, Dean A. Pinkert, and David S. Johanson voted in the affirmative.
-Chairman Deanna Tanner Okun did not participate in this review.
+Chairman Irving A. Williamson and Commissioners Daniel R. Pearson, Shara L. Aranoff, Dean A. Pinkert, and David S. Johanson voted in the affirmative.
+Commissioner Deanna Tanner Okun did not participate in this review.

 Today's action comes under the five-year (sunset) review process required by the Uruguay Round Agreements Act.
 See the attached page for background on this five-year (sunset) review.

-The Commission's public report Uranium from Russia (Inv.
-No. 731-TA-539-C (Third Review), USITC Publication 4307, February 2012) will contain the views of the Commission and information developed during the review.
+The Commission's public report Tapered Roller Bearings from China (Inv.
+Nos.
+731-TA-344 (Third Review), USITC Publication 4343, August 2012) will contain the views of the Commission and information developed during the review.

 BACKGROUND